Are you feeling endlessly terrified and frozen from climate anxiety?

-I've never owned a car, although I used my parents' for a little bit when I was still living at home until the age of 20.
+I've never owned a car, although I used my parents' for a little bit when I was still living at home.
 I walk and take public transit everywhere.
 This is often a major factor when deciding where to live when choosing apartments and I suggest using the WalkScore system.
-Our current apartment at this time of writing is an oasis with a walkscore of 91. ✨👏
+My current apartment at this time of writing is an oasis with a walkscore of 91. ✨👏

-I also run my own businesses and choose to work from home.
+I also run my own businesses and choose to work from home or nearby cafes.

 In one year, "if just one driver per household switched to taking public transportation for a daily commute of 10 miles each way, this would save 4,627 pounds of carbon dioxide per household per year—equivalent to an 8.1% reduction in the annual carbon footprint of a typical American household." (source).

-Using the estimates above, I will have saved approx. 💨 32,389 pounds of CO2, if not more with no commute, choosing to walk, etc. over the last 7 years.
+Using the estimates above, I will have saved approx. 💨 32,389 pounds of CO2, if not more with no commute, walking, etc. over the last 7 years.

 For the last 4 years, I've been focusing on composting any and all scraps that I can (here's a great guide to composting).
 Just make sure you check on the restrictions or guides for your local system or the way you choose to do it.